giraffekey/tezos-harberger-nft/README.md

 # tezos-harberger-nft

-Research project on implementing a Harberger tax for Tezos FA2-compliant, non-fungible, multi-token contracts.
+Research project on implementing a Harberger tax for FA2-compliant non-fungible token contracts on the Tezos blockchain.

+**WARNING!** This project is experimental and has not been audited for security or bugs.
+If you are serious about deploying NFTs on Tezos use [Objkt](https://objkt.com/) or [Kalamint](https://kalamint.io/).
+Otherwise, feel free to take the risk and let me know if you have any problems!

 ## What is Harberger taxation?